brillout/wildcard-api/docs/readme.template.md

 Both gRPC and Wildcard are RPC tools.
-While gRPC focuses on cross-platform support (Go, Python, Java, C++, ...), Wildcard only supports the Browser - Node.js stack.
+While gRPC focuses on cross-platform support (Go, Python, Java, C++, ...), Wildcard only supports JavaScript (Browser & Node.js).
 This allows Wildcard to have a simple design and to be very easy to use.

-RPC is increasingly used to create backend APIs as they are most of the time internal: a backend API and its frontends are usually developed within the same organization.
+RPC is also increasingly used to create backend APIs as they are most of the time internal: the backend API and its frontends are usually developed within the same organization.

 In general,
-REST and GraphQL are the right tools to create an API that is meant to be used by third party developers, otherwise RPC is the right tool.
+REST and GraphQL are the right tools to create an API that is meant to be used by third party developers.
+Otherwise, RPC tools are the way to go.

 ## Getting Started